A Lazy, Concurrent Convertibility Checker: Intuitions on convertibility checking

 In other words, we view solving a convertibility problem as searching a tree of possible proofs of convertibility or non-convertibility.
 Using concurrency and fair interleaving, our approach performs a breadth-first traversal of the proof search tree to find the simplest possible proof in this proof space.
 In contrast, existing convertibility checkers perform a mostly depth-first traversal of the proof search tree, using strategies to select which branch to explore first.
 Sometimes, they go down a very long branch and fail to produce a proof in reasonable time.
 In the worst case, our breadth-first approach can take time exponential in the length of the shortest proof, but this is still preferable to the existing depth-first approaches, which can take arbitrarily long.

 With so many convertibility subproblems being generated and solved in parallel, it is crucial to avoid duplicating computations between subproblems.
-For instance, if $G~x = 1 + x$, the problem $G~(F~20) \convertible G~(F~19)$ generates two main subproblems
+For instance, if $G~x = 1 + x$, the problem $G~(F~20) \convertible G~(F~19)$ generates two main subproblems: $F~20 \convertible F~19$, to compare the arguments to $G$, and $1 + F~20 \convertible 1 + F~19$, after unrolling $G$ on both sides.
 We really want to evaluate $F~20$ and $F~19$ only once, not twice each.
 To this end, we systematically use lazy evaluation to share computations within expressions, as in $(\lam x. x + x)~(F~20)$, and between convertibility problems, as in the example above.

 Since we are testing the convertibility of lambda-terms, we need a notion of lazy evaluation that extends beyond weak reduction (as in Haskell and other functional languages) to include strong reduction (within the body of a lambda-abstraction).
 This is presented in \secref{s:reduction}.
 Since we interleave the executions of multiple evaluations and multiple convertibility problems, we need a formulation of lazy evaluation that plays well with concurrency, which is presented in the next section.